ghosthamlet/CHN/README.md

 ## Notice
-CHN only tested in Ubuntu in its default terminal, ONLY work with python3.6, and maybe python3+, macOS/windows and other OS did not tested.
+CHN tested in Ubuntu in its default terminal, ONLY work with python3.6.7, and maybe python3+, macOS/windows and other OS did not tested.

 CHN is still in early stage, may have many bugs and performance problems, but it is aslo useful now.

-Classifer just have around 71% accuracy now, as it is trained by classify just post titles for 34 categories, and the data is not so many, has only around 150000 samples, quite imbalanced. you can train your own classifer, more details about the data/classifer and train method see [Train your own classifer](#train)
+Classifer just have around 71% accuracy at present, as it is trained by classify just post titles for 34 categories, and the data is not so many, has only around 150000 samples, quite imbalanced. you can train your own classifer, more details about the data/classifer and train method see [Train your own classifer](#train)